 “Why is my hair falling out?” is probably the question you ask yourself everytime you finish showering and hair clogs up your shower drain.

 Hair falls out for a multitude of reasons—many of them mundane.
 In fact, you usually lose about 100 hairs from your head on any given day.
-This is nothing more than run-of-the-mill shedding, but if you are seeing a noticeable change to your hairline or your hair’s thickness, you may be experiencing actual hair loss.
+This is nothing more than run-of-the-mill shedding, but if your hairline or your hair’s thickness are changing noticeably, you may be seeing signs of hair loss.

 Hair loss occurs when the hair growth cycle is disrupted or when hair follicles are destroyed.
 It can be the result of hereditary conditions, hormonal changes, medical complications, medications, and more.
 Here are a few of the top reasons that your hair may be falling out: